aholkner/bacon/doc/graphics.rst

 .. literalinclude:: ../examples/color.py
     :emphasize-lines: 8

-.. autofunction:: set_color
-.. autofunction:: multiply_color

 By changing the alpha (the fourth color component), you can make images and text translucent.

-Just like the transform stack, the color stack allows you to save and restore the current color.
+Just like the transform stack, the color stack allows you to save and restore the current color, using :func:`push_color` and :func:`pop_color`.

-.. autofunction:: push_color
-.. autofunction:: pop_color

 Rendering to an image
 =====================

 By default all rendering is done on framebuffer that is flipped to the main window when your ``on_tick`` method returns.
-It is easy to render to an image, though.
+You can render to an image instead using :func:`set_frame_buffer`.
 This is useful for compositing elements in a single layer for blending, and for certain special effects.

 .. literalinclude:: ../examples/render_to_image.py
     :emphasize-lines: 25, 33

-.. autofunction:: set_frame_buffer

 Shaders
 =======